system-transparency/stprov/docs/stprov-manual.md

 stprov reads TLS roots from the [trust policy][] directory "/etc/trust_policy".
 These TLS roots are required and used to HEAD-request all OS package URLs.

-stprov writes a [host configuration][], a hostname, and an SSH hostkey to EFI NVRAM, see the [EFI variables reference][].
+stprov writes a host configuration, a hostname, an SSH hostkey, and the Secure Boot variables PK, KEK, db, and dbx to EFI NVRAM, see the [EFI variables reference][].

 The SSH hostkey is only written if the "run" subcommand is used for client-server exchanges.
+Secure Boot keys are further only written if stprov local provides them to stprov remote in these client-server exchanges.

 [trust policy]: https://git.glasklar.is/system-transparency/project/docs/-/blob/v0.4.1/content/docs/reference/trust_policy.md
 [EFI variables reference]: https://git.glasklar.is/system-transparency/project/docs/-/blob/v0.4.1/content/docs/reference/efi-variables.md